 With so many different dog breeds out there, our furry friends often remind us of other animals.
-For example, there are a lot of pooches that look like bears.
+For example, there are a lot of dogs that look like bears.
 This may be down to their fluffy coats, size or other physical characteristics that make them look like this wild animal.
 There are many dogs that look like bears and they have been used as family pets for centuries.

 Let’s check out 10 dog breeds that look like bears.

-With their big ears and big furry coat, the Akita reminds us of a bear.
+With their big ears and big furry coat, the Akita (or Akita Inu) reminds us of a bear.
 Similar to this wild animal, they are also large and powerful.
-Indeed, this was a breed that was originally used for guarding, with the ability to hunt everything from wild boar to black bear.
+Indeed, this was a breed that was originally used for guarding, with the ability to hunt everything from wild boar to black bear cub.
 In fact, this pooch even guarded royalty in Japan.
 A strong owner is required to responsibly own an Akita.
-They can be stubborn and this means that they need to be trained and socialized from an early age.
+This Japanese breed can be stubborn and this means that they need to be trained and socialized from an early age.
 However, once they are attached to their owner, they are very affectionate and loyal.

 If you look from the corner of your eye, you may mistake the Great Pyrenees Mountain Dog for a bear!
 This is due to its giant size and abundance of fur.
 However, these big dogs are actually for the protection of livestock and they have long been used to protect sheep and goats, as well as people.
 They weigh up to 160 pounds, which means that a lot of training is necessary.
 They are intelligent but they can also have a mind of their own.
 Therefore, you will have to dedicate time for training.
 This will be very rewarding and the Great Pyrenees Mountain Dog can make a fantastic family companion.